 Co-Workers and I concur that this was one of the best continuing education training we have ever attended.
 Lisa is extremely

 knowledgeable in her field and captures each audience she meets as she is a dynamic speaker with a myriad of resources and

 tools to work with a grieving population.
 I have always been impressed by how much she puts herself into her work with the

 populations she serves -- her enthusiasm is contagious.
 Ever evolving in her scope of practice, Lisa’s expansion from

 consultant into the world of her own company is a credit to her drive to help others and I am pleased to have her as a colleague.”
 November 13, 2009, Stephanie Nauta, Guidance Department at Passaic

 County Technical Institute where Lisa spoke to the staff for a 2 hour professional development workshop on Supporting Grieving

 Students.
 Stephanie is also a professor at Kean University and had Lisa speak in 2008 and 2009 to her graduate students on

-from the New Jersey Counseling Association Conference 4-10-2010
+from the New Jersey Counseling Association Conference 4/10/10

 Presented on Grief, Loss and Healthy Coping at Brookdale Community College